easytarget/MQ-Pro-IO/README.md

 ![My Hardware](waveshare_SX1268_LoRa_HAT/overview.jpg)

 # Device Trees
-TODO: general explanation,
+A device tree is a file that defines the structure of the peripherals attached to, and provided by, the GPIO and internal busses on a SBC.

+It is used during boot to discover storage, console and other devices as needed.
+Once the linux kernel starts it is used to provision devices such as UART, network, gpu and other hardware.
+The device tree itself is a source file that is compiled into a binary blob and loaded during boot.

-My pre-compiled device-trees are in the [here](./precompiled-trees), along with install notes.
+My pre-compiled device-trees for the MQ PRO are [here](./precompiled-trees), along with install notes.
 - I may modify this in the future as I learn how to handle kernel upgrades properly, my current install method is probably sub-optimal.
 But it should work.

 ## Roll Your Own Device Tree